MicrosoftDocs/Advertising/advertising/bingads-13/bulk-service/campaign.md

 **Update:** Optional.
 If no value is set for the update, this setting is not changed.
 **Delete:** Read-only

+## <a name="bidstrategytargetcostpersale"></a>Bid Strategy TargetCostPerSale
+The target cost per sale (CPS) that you want used by Microsoft Advertising to maximize conversions.

+For more details, see [Budget and Bid Strategies](../guides/budget-bid-strategies.md).

+**Add:** Optional
+**Update:** Optional.
+If no value is set for the update, this setting is not changed.
+If you set this field to the *delete_value* string, the prior setting is removed.
+**Delete:** Read-only

 ## <a name="bidstrategytargetcpa"></a>Bid Strategy TargetCpa
 The target cost per acquisition (CPA) that you want used by Microsoft Advertising to maximize conversions.